cferdinandi/adventure/content/gm.md

 - The tunnel you're in suddenly forks into three small tunnels.
 Looking around and glancing down each one, what do you see?
 - A pirate appears from a hidden alcove and approaches you.
 What does he say?
 {{</callout>}}

+### Alternate Start: In Media Res

+A fun alternative way to start the game is to throw players directly into the middle of some action, and build the world around it.
+This approach is called _In Media Res_.

+When starting a game _In Media Res_, describe the scene they find themselves in, and then ask questions to fill in the missing details.

+{{<callout title="Example: The Tower of the Black Pearl - In Media Res">}}
+You were walking down a spiral staircase when the stairs dropped out from beneath you.
+Now, you're sliding towards the bottom of the tower.

+The pirates that were chasing you aren't far behind, screaming as they too slide down the staircase.
+Water is starting to burst through cracks in the wall, and sprays you in the face as you slide.

+- Do you have the black pearl in your possession, or do the pirates just think you do?
+- What does the black pearl do, and why do the pirates want it?
+- One of you is injured.
+Who, and how are you hurt?
+- One of you made a secret deal to sell the pearl to someone else.
+Which one of you, to whom, and in exchange for what?
+- One of you knows one of the pirates from a previous time in your life.
+Who, and how do you know them?
+{{</callout>}}

 ### Improvising